 Phytoplankton (microalgae) along with macroalgae are primary producers in the aquatic ecosystems and are the foundation of the aquatic food chain.
 By using energy from sunlight, they convert dissolved inorganic nutrients such as nitrates, phosphates, and sulphur into proteins, fats, and carbohydrates and are then eaten by primary consumers like zooplankton, small fish, shellfish and crustaceans.
 These in turn are fed on by secondary consumers, and so on.
 Therefore, microalgae are the ultimate source of food and energy for other organisms in aquatic ecosystems.

 Benefits of Freshwater MicroMagic

-The ‘good’ kind of algae is non-toxic and promotes a beneficial phytoplankton community in your pond.
-This beneficial phytoplankton keeps water healthy while also feeding any zooplankton and other live species that live in the natural pool/pond.
+The ‘good’ kind of algae is non-toxic and promotes a beneficial phytoplankton community in your aquarium.
+This beneficial phytoplankton keeps water healthy while also feeding any zooplankton and other live species that live in the water.
 Freshwater MicroMagic is suitable for use with any of the Aquatic Live Food live foods including; copepods, daphnia, and rotifers.

 Our special blend of Freshwater Phytoplankton includes a diatom.
 You might be thinking…aren’t these what I want to avoid in my pond/pool?